 First, decide what type of land you are looking to purchase.
 Secondly contact a qualified, experienced Accredited Land Consultant.
 One who has the transactional experience to help you navigate the process from identifying the proper purchase to negotiating the final transaction.

 When should I buy land?

-The best time to buy land is 20 years ago, the second best time to buy land is today.
+The best time to buy land was 20 years ago, the second-best time to buy land is today.

 Will banks lend to buy land?

 Typically the larger charter banks are unfamiliar with lending money for bare land.
 Although at any given time there are financial institutions such as Agricultural Financial Services Corporation (AFSC), Farm Credit Canada (FCC) and a new player in this arena Western Canadian Bank.
 An experienced Accredited Land Consultant can put you in touch with the proper individuals.